Ralli Museum guide starts with hours, directions, entrance fee and then we are going to tour both museums. Let’s begin!

 Map

-The Ralli Museum complex consists of two museum buildings, two monuments and a large parking lot.
+The Ralli Museum complex has two buildings, two monuments, and a large parking lot.
 The complex is located at Rothschild Boulevard (next to the water tower).

 Directions

-Here is a link to Moovit where Ralli Museum is already set as the destination.
-Change the origin from Tel Aviv to your location, and you will get the updated directions.
+Here is a link to Moovit, where Ralli Museum is already set as the destination.
+Change the origin from Tel Aviv to your location, and you will get updated directions.

 Entrance Fee